form-action Content-Security-Policy Bypass And Other Tactics For Dealing With The CSP

 A <form> tag and a <textarea> tag are injected, along with a submit button that has some very effective CSS style code.

-The unclosed <textarea> tag will consume all the information after itself.
-The consumed data will be sent to an external domain controlled by the attacker when the form is submitted.
+The consumed data will be sent to an external domain controlled by the attacker when any element in the page is clicked.

-A little of inline CSS code is used to make the form submit button invisible and to make it as big as the whole document; this will deceive the user into submitting the form whenever any element in the page is clicked.
+A little of inline CSS code is used to make the form submit button invisible and to make it as big as the whole document; this will trick the user into submitting the form whenever any element in the page is clicked.
 Click here to see a DEMO

 Therefore, it is very important to always declare the form-action directive to prevent injected forms from exfiltrating the information in the page.
+But the reality is that the form-action directive is very often not declared: ~82.5% out of a sample of some of the 300 most visited websites in the world.
+This is an alarming number.

 Exploiting autofill to leak login credentials